Seek and Destroy (Captain Scarlet and the Mysterons): Production

 To reduce the strain on the Century 21 art department, which was busy with its preparations for the Thunderbirds sequel film Thunderbird 6, the production of the episode economised on set design and scale model work.
 The set representing Destiny Angel's Paris hotel room was re-used from "Winged Assassin", while the model of the hotel exterior was a modified form of the SHEF Headquarters Building from "Point 783".
 The café exterior was adapted from a set that first appeared in the Thunderbirds episode "The Perils of Penelope", while the Paris model shots featured miniature buildings that were originally built for the same episode.
 Jackson's truck was designed by special effects assistant Mike Trim.
 The script compared the truck lifting a crate containing a new Angel fighter to "Thunderbird 2 picking up a Pod".

 Filming of the episode began on 8 April 1967, two weeks behind schedule, during pre-production of Thunderbird 6.
-According to effects director Derek Meddings, while filming the aerial sequences the effects team deliberately flew the miniature models of reconstructed Angel fighters without "human movement" in order to emphasise their Mysteron nature.
+According to effects director Derek Meddings, while filming the aerial sequences the effects team deliberately flew the miniature models of reconstructed Angel fighters without "human movement" to emphasise their Mysteron nature.
 Originally the episode was to have ended with Destiny finding that a bottle of perfume that she bought in Paris had survived the destruction of the SPC, but this scene was ultimately deleted.

 One of the episode's incidental music tracks, "An Angel in Paris", is included on the 2015 Fanderson CD release of the series soundtrack.